Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, with both parameters (query, github_url) already described in the schema.
-The description does not add any additional meaning or context for the parameters, so baseline score of 3 is appropriate.
+Schema description coverage is 100% for both parameters (query and github_url), so the schema fully describes them.
+The description does not add additional parameter-specific meaning beyond what is already in the schema, so the baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.